When you are finished with networks and storage, you can proceed to setting up the following servers:

 Compute resources are where virtual servers run in your cloud.
 A small amount of compute resource CPU, memory, and disk resource is reserved for the OnApp engine: the remainder is available as virtual resources to allocate to virtual servers.

-If you are use a centralized SAN, then the virtual server disks run on that SAN, and the compute resource own disk is used to boot the compute resource and run the OnApp engine.
+If you use a centralized SAN, then the virtual server disks run on that SAN, and the compute resource own disk is used to boot the compute resource and run the OnApp engine.
 Performance here is not critical but we recommend introducing some redundancy: RAID1 SATA/SAS would be perfect.
-If you are use OnApp Storage (our integrated SAN), you should factor more disks into your compute resource spec to enable the creation of a distributed SAN using those disks.
+If you use OnApp Storage (our integrated SAN), you should factor more disks into your compute resource spec to enable the creation of a distributed SAN using those disks.
 If you choose not to run a centralized SAN or OnApp Storage, it is possible to have storage running locally on compute resources, though you lose the ability to failover from compute resource to compute resource: this is not recommended for an optimal cloud setup.

 When you build your hardware, it's important to take into consideration the specifications of the primary components that will be virtualized: RAM and CPU.
 Remember that while you can oversell CPU cores in OnApp, RAM is a dedicated resource so the physical limitation to how many virtual servers you can fit on a single compute resource is limited by the amount of RAM installed on that compute resource.
 Another limitation to consider is that the compute resource CPU is a shared resource: the physical cores are shared among virtual servers running on a compute resource.
 Do not overload the compute resource with too many virtual servers as this can stretch the available CPU time and degrade the performance of all servers on that compute resource.